Imagine you’re designing a vehicle.

-“Caitlin is the Content Manager at [Company], primarily responsible for all marketing copy and general content published to the corporate website.
-She’s a tech-savvy 22-year old; a creative personality, she is highly productive and gets satisfaction out of seeing her work out in the world, benefiting [Company].
-She’s an outgoing, exuberant person who doesn’t hesitate to share her opinion, and while she has sufficient expertise in managing content and the web, it doesn’t quite extend into understanding the full development stack.
-Seeing as she’s the one who will be using the platform the site is built on, the intuitiveness of the CMS matters a lot to her.”
+“Caitlin is the Human Resources Manager at [Company], primarily responsible for triaging, directing, and categorizing all inbound applications that enter into the Company’s HRM.
+She’s a tech-savvy 32-year old; a creative personality, she is highly productive and gets satisfaction out of putting the right people in the right roles, benefiting [Company].
+She’s an outgoing, exuberant person who doesn’t hesitate to share her opinion, and while she has sufficient expertise in HR software, it doesn’t quite extend into understanding the full development stack and guiding the development of a custom system.
+Seeing as she’s the one who will be using the platform that is being built, the intuitiveness of this new HRM matters a lot to her.”

 The Goals section is contextual to the product you’re making for this persona.
-In other words, , don’t include unrelated goals (“Go to 15 concerts this year” or “Do 100 pushups at once”); rather, enter the goals the persona has that your digital product can help them achieve.
-What do they want to be able to do when using the product?
+In other words, don’t include unrelated goals (“Go to 15 concerts this year” or “Do 100 pushups at once”); rather, enter the goals the persona has that your web or mobile app can help them achieve.
+What do they want to be able to do when using the software?

 Needs can be thought of as important macro-level requirements specific to this persona.
 If Goals are what they want to be able to do, Needs are what the product has to support.
-For example, a Goal might be “to generate 10 web leads a week via a consistent blog post publishing schedule”.
+For example, a Goal might be “to reduce call-back time to job applicants from 2 weeks to 1 week.”
 The Needs required for that goal could be:

 And so forth.

-This section is pretty straightforward, and can help the design team be aware of the frustration points to ensure the product being designed improves on them.
-The persona frustrations can be very specific (“Making my blog post images render nicely on multiple display densities is time-consuming”) or general (“My boss wants me to put out three pieces of content a week but I don’t have the time”).
-The former is a specific solution that can be engineered for, while the latter can lead to a variety of potential solutions, from consultative ones to 3rd party solutions to engineered specifications within the digital product itself.
+This section is pretty straightforward, and can help the design team be aware of the frustration points to ensure the application being designed improves on them.
+The persona frustrations can be very specific (“Selecting multiple applicants at once for categorization”) or general (“My boss wants me to respond to every application within 24 hours but I don’t have the time”).
+The former is a specific solution that can be engineered for, while the latter can lead to a variety of potential solutions, from consultative ones to 3rd party solutions to engineered specifications within the application itself.

-If the project you’re undertaking is a website, and providing helpful information to your users is part of the project objectives, then Content Preferences is a beneficial piece to a user persona.
-Basically, we’re talking about user-focused content – not business-focused content.
-If you’re building a web app or a mobile app, this section will be less about content marketing and more about helpful task-focused content: frequently asked questions, how-tos, and more.
+If you’re building a web app or a mobile app, this section will not be about content marketing – it should touch on helpful task-focused content: frequently asked questions, how-tos, and more.
 Ask yourself: when it comes to this product, what does this persona want to learn about?

-All of these sections, with example placeholder content, are a part of the free user persona template document you can download at the bottom of this post.
+All of these sections, with example placeholder content, are a part of the free user persona template document you can download via the form above.
 Save yourself some time!